-Recession has often been explained with a decline in matching efficiency.
-However, in a search and matching model, the Beveridge curve shifts outward in a recession even if matching efficiency is constant, a fact often overseen when relying on a steady state approximation for unemployment (see Christiano et al., 2015).
+This is an important observation.
+The shift of the Beveridge curve in the Great Recession has often been explained with a decline in matching efficiency.
+In a search and matching model, the Beveridge curve shifts outward in a recession even if matching efficiency is constant, a fact often overseen when relying on a steady state approximation for unemployment (see Christiano et al., 2015).
 However, in this case, we should expect a similar inward shift in booms.
 Figures 7 shows that this is clearly not the case suggesting a systematic departure from the stable matching function and Beveridge curve in deep recessions.